jwl-7/c0de_gr1nd/python_explanations/do_terminated_lists_overlap.md

 ## Explanation
 * We use two pointers, _a_ and _b_, to traverse through _L0_ and _L1_ in such a manner that the two pointers will meet at the intersection node
-* _a_ starts at the head of _L0_ and traverses the list one node at a time until the end of the list, then it is redirected to the head of _L1_
+* _a_ starts at the head of _L0_, and traverses the list one node at a time until the tail, then it is redirected to the head of _L1_
-* _b_ starts at the head of _L1_ and traverses the list one node at a time until the end of the list, then it is redirected to the head of _L0_
+* _b_ starts at the head of _L1_, and traverses the list one node at a time until the tail, then it is redirected to the head of _L0_
 * _a_ and _b_ will meet each other by the second pass, meaning _a_ and _b_ will both traverse _L0_ and _L1_ once
 * The idea behind switching where _a_ and _b_ point at when reaching the end of a list is to counter any difference in length

 ## Code Dissection
-1. Initialize two pointers at the head of _L0_ and _L1_ respectively
+1. Initialize a pointer at the head of _L0_ and a pointer at the head of _L1_
     ```python
     a = L0
     b = L1